Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Introduction

 Due to the gate tunability of the filling factor and the ability to realize high-quality samples, graphene is thus a promising platform for the study of SU(4) spintronics and magnonics.
-This field has emerged recently with the experimental emission and detection of magnons at filling factor $\nu=\pm1$ using local gates tuned at $\nu=2$\cite{Stepanov2018a,Assouline2021,Fu2021a,Pierce2022,Wei2021}.
+This field has emerged recently with the experimental emission and detection of magnons at filling factor $\nu=\pm1$ using local gates tuned at $\nu=2$\cite{Stepanov2018a,Wei2018,Assouline2021,Fu2021a,Pierce2022}.
+Theoretically, it led to various proposals aimed at investigating the physical properties of magnons in graphene.
 For instance, it has been shown in Ref. [\onlinecite{Wei2021}] that the electrical dipole carried by magnons can interact with the electric field formed at a $\nu=-1|\nu$=1 junction.
-However, Ref. [\onlinecite{Wei2021}] considers only the canted antiferromagnetic (CAF) ground state at $\nu=0$ $\left[\text{see Fig. } \ref{fig:LLSW}\right]$ which was originally thought to be the ground state\cite{Young2014}.
-However, several other phase have been observed experimentally\cite{Young2014,Veyrat2020b,Coissard2022,Li2019,Liu2022} and this plethora of other phases will be the focus of our paper.
 To ensure the success of further experimental magnonic experiments, it is crucial to investigate the following fundamental properties. (\textit{i}) Different types of magnons can coexist : spin magnons or pseudospin magnons.
-From an experimental perspective, it is crucial to develop methods that allow for the selective emission of specific types of magnons. (\textit{ii}) From a theoretical point of view, one expects the SU(4)-ferromagnetic phase to be fixed by subleading energy scales below the SU(4)-invariant Coulomb interaction.
-The physical mechanism underlying the properties of magnons relies on the sublattice potential $\Delta_\text{AB}$, the Zeeman effect $\Delta_{Z}$ and different pseudospin anisotropy factors\cite{Alicea2006,Nomura2009,Kharitonov2012}.
-Our magnon setup is specifically designed to experimentally find values for these different anisotropies.
+From an experimental perspective, it is crucial to develop methods that allow for the selective emission of specific types of magnons. (\textit{ii}) The physical mechanism underlying the properties of magnons relies on the sublattice potential $\Delta_{AB}$, the Zeeman effect $\Delta_{Z}$ and different anisotropy factors.
+To date, there are no experimental estimates for these terms.
+Our original magnon setup is specifically designed to address these fundamental properties.